kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-4-css-generation-sass.md

 });
 ```

 I load all my files with the suffix of `*.sass` or `*.scss`.
-First I pipe the files through _Plumber_.
+First, I pipe the files through _Plumber_.
 It will keep Gulp.js running if I create a syntax error in one of my files.
-It would normally just crash with an error.
+It would normally crash with an error.
 The next step creates the CSS files, running the `sass` command.
-I create source maps and finally put the CSS files to its destination.
+I create source maps and finally put the CSS files to their destination.

 And I run the CSS files through Autoprefixer, which will add vendor prefixes.
 I used the Mixins of Compass a long time, but stopped now and write pure CSS.
 All vendor prefixes are added later for the browsers I want to support.

-You might have guessed: If you want to use Compass, just set the option `compass` to `true`.
+You might have guessed: If you wish to use Compass,  set the option `compass` to `true`.

 ## Conclusion

-This concludes the 4th part of my series _Introduction to Gulp.js_.
+This concludes the 4th part of my series, _Introduction to Gulp.js_.
 We learned how to keep Gulp.js running, even when we produce errors, how to preprocess SCSS files with Sass, create Source Maps, and add vendor prefixes to the CSS files.

 {% more "View Source on GitHub", "https://github.com/kogakure/gulp-tutorial", true %}